esoft-tech/py-bc-excel2pycl/README.md

     hatch env run -e test pre-commit install
 ```

-If you cant find the path of venv (or vscode can't find), you can use this command:
+If you can't find the path of venv (or vscode can't find), you can use this command:

 ```bash
 hatch env find